theohbrothers/PSRepositoryReleaseManager/README.md

 ### Releases

-Releases are created on all tag refs.
-Override the rule by configuring your main project's CI file(s) to limit releases to a certain tag pattern.
+Releases will be created for tag refs.
+Tags must follow [Semantic Versioning](https://semver.org/) and be prepended with a lowercase `v`:

 ```shell
 # Tag the commit to release